Trxyebeep/tomb3/USING.md

 #### Steam/GoG version:
 1. Get the latest release package.
 2. unzip the archive and copy over the contents to you TR3 folder, overwrite when prompted.
-3. Run the game once to get the setup window at least once before running anything in the ExtraOptions folder.
+3. Run the setup through the config tool at least once before running the game.
 4. Enjoy!

 #### CD version: